-This Safeguarding Policy and Procedure will be clearly communicated to staff, trustees, volunteers, service users, parents and carers.
+This Safeguarding Adults Policy and Procedure will be clearly communicated to staff, trustees, volunteers, service users, parents and carers.
 The Designated Safeguarding Officer will be responsible for ensuring that this is done.

-The Safeguarding Policy and Procedures will be reviewed annually by the Governance Committee.
-The Designated Safeguarding Officer for Safeguarding will be involved in this process and can recommend any changes.
+The Safeguarding Adults Policy and Procedures will be reviewed annually by the Governance Committee.
+The Designated Safeguarding Officer for Safeguarding Adults will be involved in this process and can recommend any changes.
 The Designated Safeguarding Officer will also ensure that any changes are clearly communicated to staff, trustees and volunteers.

-Logging a concern about a child, or vulnerable adult's safety and welfare Part 1
+Logging a concern about a child or vulnerable adult's safety and welfare Part 1

-Date and Time of Incident: Date and Time (of writing): Name: Print Signature Print Signature Job Title: Note the reason(s) for recording the incident.
-Note the reason(s) for recording the incident.
+Name: Date of Birth: Date and Time of Incident: Date and Time (of writing): Name: Print Signature Job Title: Note the reason(s) for recording the incident.
 Record the following factually: Who?
 What (if recording a verbal disclosure by a child use their words)?
 Where?
 When (date and time of incident)?
 Any witnesses?
-Professional opinion where relevant (how and why might this have happened) Note actions, including names of anyone to whom your information was passed.
+Professional opinion where relevant (how a nd why might this have happened) Note estimating names of anyone to when your information was passed Note actions, including names of anyone to whom your information was passed.
 Any other relevant information (distinguish between fact and opinion).

 Check to make sure your report is clear to someone else reading it.
 Please give this form to your Snr Designated Safeguarding Lead